CodePushGo/website/src/content/docs/docs/plugin/api.md

 <docgen-config>
 <!--Update the source file JSDoc comments and rerun docgen to update the docs below-->

-CapacitorUpdater can be configured with these options:
+React NativeUpdater can be configured with these options:

 | Prop                         | Type                 | Description                                                                                                                                                                                     | Default                                            | Since   |
 | ---------------------------- | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------- | ------- |